-The nightmarish hallucinations fueling a mother’s descent into madness will likely prove maddening in a different way to audiences watching “Danika,” a jumpy little thriller that plays like a nonstop anxiety-attack.
-The payoff at the end isn’t satisfying enough to build the kind of word of mouth needed to provoke more than a modest commercial showing.
+The nightmarish hallucinations fueling a mother’s descent into madness will likely prove maddening in a different way to audiences watching “Danika,” a jumpy little psychological thriller that plays like a nonstop anxiety-attack.
+Given a considerable boost by Marisa Tomei’s intensely rattled performance in the title role, pic lays a series of sinister mind traps that ultimately make sense within the feverish narrative context, though the payoff isn’t satisfying enough to build the kind of enthusiastic word of mouth needed to provoke more than a modest commercial showing.

 Thirty-five-year-old Danika Merrick (Tomei) is a stressed-out wife and mother with a strenuously overactive imagination.
 After hallucinating an armed robbery at the bank where she works, Danika decides to quit work for a while and spend more time with her husband Randy (Craig Bierko) and children Kurt (Kyle Gallner), Lauren (Nicki Prian) and Brian (Ridge Canipe).

 She also signs up for sessions with a therapist (Regina Hall) whose relative youthfulness — she’s only 28 — is one of several clues hinting at something slightly amiss with this layer of reality.
 There’s also Randy’s odd habit of looking unapologetically, well, randy whenever another attractive woman slinks by, as well as disturbing crime reports — a young girl’s kidnapping and murder, a terrorist attack on a school bus — that pop up on the news.